 - Most importantly, make your text readable – in terms of design and content as well.

 Your content needs to be robust enough to be compatible with all sorts of different user agents and assistive technologies that people with disabilities use.
-In our case, there are mostly screen reader apps, which are not user friendly at all.
+In our case, there are mostly screen reader apps, which are not user-friendly at all.

 Here at Chamaileon, we are big fans of email design.
-But we also understand that good email design can only help us reach our objectives if it’s paired with good email content.
+But we also understand that good email design can only help us reach our objectives if it’s paired with outstanding email content.
 So everything starts with the copy.

 Also, remember that both Siri and Cortana will use the above format to read out your email.

 If you obey the below email accessibility requirements when composing your email, you will already do better than many large brands.
 Don’t worry, these rules are not too hard to follow and will help you improve the overall quality of your message as a side effect.

 You don’t need to care about SEO or Google when you write your email.